Chancellor Wrigley defends reopening Georgia university campuses during pandemic

-ATLANTA - University System of Georgia Chancellor Steve Wrigley Tuesday, Sept.
-15, defended his decision to bring students back to the system’s 26 campuses this semester for in-person classes.
+University System of Georgia Chancellor Steve Wrigley Tuesday defended his decision to bring students back to the system’s 26 campuses this semester for in-person classes.

 While some campuses – notably the University of Georgia - have reported large numbers of new coronavirus cases, most were mild or without symptoms, Wrigley told members of the system’s Board of Regents.
 Those new cases have started to come down in recent days, he said.